Shoulder Impingement Relief: Stop Pain & Restore Movement

 Understanding Shoulder Impingement

-The subacromial space narrows due to: bone spurs on the underside of the acromion (most common in adults over 40), thickened inflamed bursa taking up space, rotator cuff tendon swelling from overuse, poor posture causing altered shoulder mechanics, rotator cuff weakness allowing humeral head to migrate upward.
-What causes shoulder impingement?
-Usually a combination of anatomic factors (bone spur shoulder shape, acromion anatomy) and mechanical factors (poor technique, muscle imbalance, overuse).
+The space diminishes due to bone spurs on the underside of the acromion (common over 40), thickened inflamed bursa, rotator cuff tendon swelling from overuse, poor posture, and muscle weakness allowing the humeral head to migrate upward.

 Shoulder Impingement Symptoms